Valkrani/ConsoleFarmGame/README.md

 ## It is simple and offers some basic features such as:

-  ### -Animals that produce products after certain days
+- Animals that produce products after certain days

-  ### -You can sell those products on the market
+- You can sell those products on the market

-  ### -The market changes on a daily and weekly basis.
+- The market changes on a daily and weekly basis.

-  --The market prices vary daily around a base price, with a bit of a random number with inflation (for the funs).
+  - The market prices vary daily around a base price, with a bit of a random number with inflation (for the funs).

-  --The market base prices vary weekly on a random number with inflation (for the funs)
+  - The market base prices vary weekly on a random number with inflation (for the funs)

-  ### -Simple Save/Load system.
+- Simple Save/Load system.
 Literally just outputs the data to a file and reads from them

-  ### - Random events.
+- Random events.
 Any of the following events may occur at any day:

-  -- Robbery
+  - Robbery

-  -- Wolf Attack
+  - Wolf Attack

-  -- Hyperinflation (for a day)
+  - Hyperinflation (for a day)

-  -- Plague (for a day)
+  - Plague (for a day)

-  -- Villager Requests
+  - Villager Requests

-  -- Animal Capture
+  - Animal Capture

-  -- Market crash
+  - Market crash

-  -- Tornado
+  - Tornado

 soon to add colors!!